 Most importantly, an independent trustee gets appointed to every Subchapter V case.
 These trustees typically have a tremendous amount of experience in the corporate bankruptcy arena.
 In that regard, they offer an element of the bankruptcy process that is usually reserved for large Chapter 11 cases, which have the means to engage independent financial advisors.
 Once appointed, the trustee will facilitate and develop a consensual plan of reorganization among the company’s creditors.
 They not only help guide the debtor through the process, but they bring a skillset that a small business would otherwise not be able to afford.
 Subchapter V also excuses the small business debtor from paying costly fees to the Office of the United States Trustee on a quarterly basis.

-Our highly skilled team at Dal Lago Law has filed one of the first Subchapter V case in Southwest Florida, when the law came into effect on February 19, 2020.
-This experience coupled with the customized, legal, business and bankruptcy knowledge we have provided clients over the last 20 years gives us the unique expertise to help you navigate these complex matters and deliver positive results.
+Our highly skilled team at Dal Lago Law has (DELETE this) filed one of the first Subchapter V case in Southwest Florida, when the law came into effect on February 19, 2020.
+This experience coupled with the customized, legal, business and bankruptcy knowledge we have provided clients over the last 20 years in New York City, as well as Naples, Fort Myers, Sarasota and Tampa, Florida, gives us the unique expertise to help you navigate these complex matters and deliver positive results.